 Table of Contents

 Back in early October 2017, I had to travel to Barcelona for work.
 One fine evening in June, my friends informed me about their plan for a Europe trip in October.
 I pounced upon instantly.
 2 others dovetailed soon after.
 The overall plan for the group was to cover Munich, Salzburg, Vienna, Prague, Berlin and finally, Paris.
 I had to improvise due to my work commitments and planned to join the crew in Prague directly from Barcelona.
 Our stay at Prague was planned from 6th to 8th October.
-Thanks to Hostelworld, we booked our stay well in advance in July at Prague Square Hostel, a 5 mins walk from the famous Old Town Square of Prague.
-Oh yes, we had to watch our pockets, too. 😉 Check out the best party hostels in Prague.
+We booked our stay well in advance in July at Prague Square Hostel, a 5 mins walk from the famous Old Town Square of Prague.
+Oh yes, we had to watch our pockets, too. 😉

 I had a morning flight from Barcelona to Prague airport on 6th October.
 I got myself a 3-day unlimited travel pass for 110 Kč (Czech crowns or Koruna) from the airport.
 I boarded the airport bus to reach the nearest metro station.
 The metro took me to Staroměstské Náměstí, the closest station to the Old Town Square.
 Well, the map did prove to be quite handy with my mobile crying for a recharge.
 It was nearly sundown and I met my folks and parked myself in the hostel.